Fads. We’ve all fallen for one at some time or another. That’s why many businesses and people are wary of tools like social media.

 Use social media as a competitive advantage to blow your competitors out of the water.

-Who cares if they’re using it or not?
+Who cares if they are using it or not?
 Just focus on making it work for you.
 You can make serious money if you can leverage a social media strategy that is engaging, trustworthy, and genuine.
 Want to implement a strategic plan that can help to make social media a competitive advantage for your organization?
-Then I highly recommend that you check out this series on employer branding through social media.
+Then I highly recommend you spend some time learning how to use social tools well.

 Can social media be valued as a serious competitive advantage, or will it continue to be mentioned with a smirk by those who do not understand the technology and philosophy behind the Web 2.0 movement?
 I know my answer to that question.
 What’s yours?